-The AAVMC’s Veterinary Mental Health Practitioners (VMHP) are preparing veterinary students to graduate with competencies necessary to be healthy, successful professionals in veterinary medicine.
+The AAVMC’s Veterinary Mental Health Professionals (VMHP) are preparing veterinary students to graduate with competencies necessary to be healthy, successful professionals in veterinary medicine.

 The VMHP are enhancing and building wellness and support programs at colleges of veterinary medicine, developing best practices in veterinary counseling and wellness agendas within colleges, and providing counsel and expertise to veterinary leadership.